dotnet/maui/docs/design/UITesting.md

 When you compile `Controls.TestCases.Mac.Tests`, the test will not appear in the list of tests.

-Note: you may see something like `[FailsOnAndroid("This test is failing, likely due to product issue")]` in some tests.
-This was an attribute created to help with compatibility with Xamarin Forms and is not advised to used with tests written in the future.

 ## Building and Running tests
 Please see the [wiki](https://github.com/dotnet/maui/wiki/UITests) for setting up/running tests.